 To wear or not to wear?
 Cultural institutions differ on this subject.
 Some professionals reason that you’re less likely to damage an object or work when wearing gloves than using clean, bare hands.

-Others recommend wearing gloves based on the characteristics of an object, like those made of metal (prone to fingerprints) or unglazed ceramics (which can absorb oils).
+Others recommend wearing gloves based on the characteristics of an object, like those made of metal (prone to fingerprints) unglazed ceramics (which can absorb oils) or textiles (ditto).
 There’s no right or wrong answer.

 Whether you use gloves or bare hands, your objective is to grip the object safely.
 Have you noticed most professional art handlers wear nitrile gloves (synthetic latex)?
 While you may do less damage wearing gloves, washing hands with soap is a perfectly fine solution.
 Always consult a conservator for advice if you’re unsure.
 As a professional archivist, my personal preference is nitrile gloves … over clean hands.